 Nintendo’s eShop frequently drops some great sales, but I specifically wanted to look at what’s good in terms of cheap physical Switch games.
 What constitutes “cheap” is a relative concept, but I’m using $30 as my baseline to scour the Nintendo Switch games currently available on Amazon to see what might be worth buying.

 One thing I want to flag from the top, however, is that a fair few of these games come from the US branch of Amazon.
 Thankfully, the Nintendo Switch isn’t region locked so you can play every title listed here, you’ll have to wait a couple of weeks for the games to actually arrive.

 This article has been updated from its original publication.

+This Switch game is exactly what it sounds like.
 If you thought ruining friendships while playing Monopoly was fun before, you haven’t tried it on the Switch.
 You’re able to play at home with up to six players, or you can ruin the lives of others while on the go.

 I really don’t like the Rabbids much, because they’re that kind of “forced” funny also found in pie fights and the worst sitcoms.
 Hans Moleman pretty much scored the definitive gag of this type with just a football, and it’s all been downhill from there.

 Shooting the Rabbids as Mario, though?
 That never gets old.
 Mario+Rabbids Kingdom Battle is a title that’s pretty frequently on special, and it’s not the newest Switch title of course, but it’s still a fine game.

 Another oldie-but-definitely a goodie, Rayman Legends at $24 is well worth your while.
 It’s definitely one of those Switch games that hovers around that lower price point, but unlike a lot of shovel ware, it’s a quality title.